A new UK points-based immigration system for work visas is to apply from 1 January 2021.

 The biggest shock to the system – both economically, culturally and socially – will be the end of EU free movement coupled with no general UK work visa for lower skilled roles.

-The functional aspects of the new system, from the detail so far released, appear not to be too dissimilar to how the current UK points-based system for work visas operates.
+However, the functional aspects of the new system, from the detail so far released, appear not to be too dissimilar to how the current UK points-based system for work visas operates.
+While the policy documents to date indicate that sponsor applications and applications are to be reviewed and improved, this has yet to materialise into specifics.
 In any event, the reform certainly does not go as far as the Australian-style system which affords considerably more flexibility for work visa applicants in attaining the required points.

 UK points-based immigration system FAQs